All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Kara Winslow@winslow-vixen

-Why do we love this or that music?
+Why do we love one type of music or another?

 08 Sep 18:27

-Why do we love this or that music?
+Why do we love one type of music or another?

 Kara Winslow